First Year CS Guide

 The Faculty of Arts and Science has a video visualizing the requirements here.

-The good news is that Category 5 is automatically covered by your mandatory CS courses.
-The other categories encourages you to explore other fields and areas of interest.
-First Year is a great time to explore with other fields but especially useful due to First Year Seminars.
+Good news: Category 5 is automatically covered by your mandatory CS courses!
+The other categories encourage you to explore fields and areas of interest outside of STEM/CS.
+First Year is a great time to explore other fields, especially with First Year Seminars.

 These seminars are small group courses that focus on specific topics and interests.
 You can find a full list here.
-But here are some of the courses that jumped out to me (Note I haven't taken any of these so don't take it as a endorsement, find one that fits your interests).
+Here are some courses that have been previously offered by ArtSci;

 • WDW153H1 - Popular Culture Today I: Issues and Perspectives and WDW154H1 - Popular Culture Today II: Special Topics